 See Why “Toccata in D Minor” Performed by Richard Elliott is Wowing Halloween

-Richard Elliott has been an organist for the Mormon Tabernacle Choir since 1991 and has been wowing audiences with his skills ever since.
+Richard Elliott has been an organist for The Tabernacle Choir at Temple Square since 1991 and has been wowing audiences with his skills ever since.
 Elliott performs for Music and the Spoken broadcasts, recordings, and tours but is perhaps most well-known for his incredible organ solos from the annual Christmas concerts on Temple Square.

 This time, however, Elliott took on a different holiday by performing “Toccata in D Minor” by Johann Sebastian Bach for a spellbinding Halloween video.
 In its first 24 hours, the video was viewed over 300,000 times on Facebook, and it is gaining a large number of views on YouTube as well.